 Aflibercept injection is also used to treat macular edema after retinal vein occlusion.
-It is also used to treat diabetic macular edema (DME) and diabetic retinopathy in patients with DME.
+It is also used to treat diabetic macular edema (DME) and diabetic retinopathy.
 Macular edema is swelling in the back of the eye and may cause vision loss.
 Retinal vein occlusion is a blockage of a blood vessel in the eye.
 Swelling can occur when the blood vessel is blocked.

-aflibercept is to be given only by or under the direct supervision of your doctor.
+Aflibercept is to be given only by your doctor.

 Before using aflibercept